dyamin/MEGA/README.md

 ```

 ## Stimuli
-The movie clips used in the experiments can be found here: https://yuvalnirlab.com/
+The movie clips used in the experiments are available at: https://yuvalnirlab.com/

+## Experiment
+The experiment code is available at: https://github.com/dyamin/MoviesExperiment

 ## Data
 The data used in this study is available upon request due to privacy and ethical considerations.